 Decision reports for in-service/continuing education and medical-legal death investigator certification, by year

-Newly elected or appointed coroner
+Requirements for newly elected or appointed coroners

 There are two requirements for newly elected or appointed coroners in Colorado.